FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 server validation allows "on-path" attacks to succeed where they would normally fail

-EAP supplicants and peers MUST assume that all data sent over an EAP session is visible to attackers, and can be modified by them.
+EAP peers and servers MUST assume that all data sent over an EAP session is visible to attackers, and can be modified by them.

 The methods defined here SHOULD only be used to bootstrap initial network access.
-All subsequence application-layer traffic SHOULD be full authenticated and secured with systems such as IPSec or TLS.
+All subsequent application-layer traffic SHOULD be full authenticated and secured with systems such as IPSec or TLS.

 ## Provisioning is Unauthenticated